 Sea's the Day

-The fishing industry predates the town of Selsey, and the history of fishing is also the history of the town, making it extremely important from a cultural perpsective.
-Selsey used to be a few miles north of its current location, but migrated south over time because the fishing industry employed most of the population and was therefore central to the existence of the town.
+The fishing industry predates the town of Selsey, so the history of fishing is also the history of the town making it extremely important from a cultural perspective.
+The town of Selsey used to be a few miles north of its current location, but migrated south over time because the fishing industry employed most of the population and was therefore central to the existence of the town.